ngs-docs/angus/analyzing_nanopore_data.rst

 Evaluate the assembly:
 ======================

-Align the reads to the assembled contigs:
+Align the reads to the assembled subset of contigs.
+(Or use the contigs assembled from full data set.
+Pick one and compare with your neighbor!)

 * index the reference genome - in this case the reference genome is our de novo assembly
 * align, converting SAM to BAM, then sorting the BAM file